bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     r = /\s+java\s+/;

-Match "java" with one or more spaces before and after
+Match “java” with one or more spaces before and after

     r = /[^(]*/;

 Match zero or more characters that are not open parens

-If you want to match repetitions of more complicated expressions, you'll need to define a group with parentheses
+If you want to match repetitions of more complicated expressions, you’ll need to define a group with parentheses

 Be careful when using the \* and ? repetition characters.
 Since these characters may match zero instances of whatever precedes them, they are allowed to match nothing.